 Indiana University - Purdue University at Indianapolis administratively unifies operations of these two universities in Indianapolis.
 The state's major concentration of health-care resources, situated on the near west side of the city, includes the School of Medicine, with its Division of Allied Health Sciences, and the Schools of Dentistry and Nursing.
 Extensive hospital and related facilities provide students with clinical experience.
 Other facilities include academic and administrative buildings, clinical and research laboratories, residence halls, and the Union Building.
-On nearby sites, buildings are being constructed for the Downtown Campus.
-Other IUPUI units are the 38th Street Campus (offering Purdue academic programs), the Graduate School of Social Service, the Normal College of the American Gymnastic Union, the Herron School of Art, and the Indiana University Indianapolis Law School.
+On nearby sites, buildings are being constructed for the Downtown Campus and the Indianapolis Law School.
+Other IUPUI units are the 38th Street Campus (offering Purdue academic programs), the Graduate School of Social Service, the Normal College of the American Gymnastic Union, and the Herron School of Art.

-The other campuses of the University are Indiana University at Fort Wayne; Indiana University at Kokomo; Indiana University Northwest (Gary); Indiana University at South Bend; and Indiana University Southeast (Jeffersonville-New Albany).
-Indiana University courses are also offered in a cooperative program at the Eastern Indiana Center of Earlham College in Richmond.
+The other campuses are Indiana University at Fort Wayne; Indiana University at Kokomo; Indiana University Northwest (Gary); Indiana University at South Bend; and Indiana University Southeast (Jeffersonville-New Albany).

-Additional University facilities include Bradford Woods, the Goethe Link Observatory and the Morgan-Monroe Observatory of Goethe Link, the I.U.
-Biological Station on Crooked Lake, the Kent Farm site, the Lake Monroe biology site, the Angel Mounds historical site near Evansville, Indiana, the Geologic Field Station in Montana, and Camp Brosius at Elkhart Lake, Wisconsin.
+Additional University facilities include Bradford Woods, Crooked Lake, the Geologic Field Station in Montana, the Lake Monroe biology site, the Goethe Link Observatory, and Camp Brosius at Elkhart Lake, Wisconsin.